graetz23/ArduinoSerialStateTempProbes/README.md

   - [cool Arduino serial state machine (coolASSM)](https://github.com/graetz23/coolArduinoSerialStateMachine),
   - [cool Arduino Temperature Cable Probe (coolATCP)](https://github.com/graetz23/coolArduinoTemperatureCableProbe),

-and extended by _extra serial commands_ to allow for requesting wach of the six temperatures cable probes (TCPs).
+and extended by _extra serial commands_ to allow for remotely requesting values of the six temperatures cable probes (TCPs).

 ### Building
 For building the HEX file, the [arduino Makefile](https://github.com/sudar/Arduino-Makefile) is used.
 Clone or download / unzip to your system and configure the _Makefile_ to your arduino board and where you have installed _arduino Makefile_ type: _make_.
 Alternatively you can include all files of this project in your [arduino IDE](https://www.arduino.cc/en/main/software).